 Magnificent mosaics in the main Cathedral are an explosion of hues in a massive tapestry of faith.
-The cycle of the mosaics depicts the story of the Bible old and new Testament.
-Christ Pantocrator is the largest figure in the center, symbolizing the creator of everything, the all-powerful.
-Your eyes are drawn to it at the moment you enter the room.
+The cycle of the mosaics depicts the story of the Bible, old and New Testament.
+Christ Pantocrator is the most prominent figure in the center, symbolizing the creator of everything, the all-powerful.
+Your eyes are drawn to it the moment you enter the room.
 At every angle, the eyes of Christ seem to follow you.
-The cycle of mosaics, one of the largest in all of Italy, portrays the story of Jesus, his death, the stories of the apostles.
+The cycle of mosaics, one of the largest in Italy, portrays the story of Jesus, his death, and the stories of the apostles.
 Each scene has captions written in Latin.
 At the time very few people read, these images may have had a purpose to convey, or shall we say, re-educate the people and attempt to legitimize a new power.

 There are several tombs within the Cathedral, including the Cathedral’s founder, King William II, nicknamed The Good of Sicily, and many members of his family.
 Interestingly the King of France, Louis IX, rests here because his brother was King Charles of Naples.

 The chapel is on the left, near the front of the church.
 You can easily miss it but don’t as it is remarkable.
 It contains the most extensive evidence of Norman mosaic art and is extraordinary and stunning.

 Royal tombs in this space include Margaret of Navarre, Mother of Good King William II, and her sons Henry and Roger, who died prematurely.
 The St. Louis IX King of France, who died in the crusade of Tunis in 1270, has his viscera and heart buried here.
 The Crucifix Chapel is quite a masterpiece within the chapel due to its vibrant intermixed marble polychromy and exceptional inlaid decorations on the walls and floor.